matdexir/matdexir.github.io/src/pages/posts/r/cscope-with-neovim.md

 title: "How to use cscope with Neovim Lua Config"
 slug: "cscope-nvim-lua-config"
 publishDate: 2023-03-28
-description: "It is a basic tutorial about using cscope inside of neovim 0.5.0 and later."
+description: "It is a basic tutorial about using cscope inside of neovim 0.5.0 < 0.9.0."
 author: "matdexir"
 # image:
 #   url: "https://astro.build/assets/blog/astro-1-release-update/cover.jpeg"